davidtkramer/typical-data/README.md

 ### Create Hooks

-Factories also support an async `create` path. `create` always runs `afterBuild` hooks first, then calls `toCreate` if it is defined, and finally runs `afterCreate` hooks.
+Factories also support an async `create` path. `build` stays synchronous and returns the built entity type. `create` always runs `afterBuild` hooks first, then calls `toCreate` if it is defined.
 If no `toCreate` hook is defined, `create` resolves the built entity unchanged.

 ```typescript
 const contactFactory = createFactory((factory) =>